 After the procedure, the technologist will compress your breast for 5 minutes.
 A dressing will be applied to the biopsy site using closure strips (Steri-strip) and a rectangular dressing (Tegaderm).
-The compression will continue for 5 minutes with ice.

 A post-biopsy mammogram will be performed before you leave.
 There will be little compression as the purpose of this mammogram is not to diagnose, but rather to confirm the area the samples were taken from.